 One of my favorite things about the new pattern is the use of knitting-in elastic thread.
 I stumbled on it several years ago and I love the finished, stretchy effect.
-It takes a bit of practice to master, but I have provided a video that I hope will offer some guidance.
-Be sure to watch it, as the stretch is crucial to make these sandals work without buttons.
+It takes a bit of practice to master, But you can certainly do it!

 BABY CROCHET GLADIATOR BAREFOOT SANDALS – FREE CROCHET PATTERN

 Please remember: You are free to use this pattern to make and sell, but do not republish or distribute this pattern in any way.
 DO NOT use my photos in your listings.
 Please do share my blog links!
 It’s a quick and FREE way of supporting Whistle and Ivy and more free crochet patterns in the future.